kathercena/CustomerStatementReport/read-me.txt

 Build the the CustomerStatementReport project by using maven

-->Right click on CustomerStatementReport and Run As --> Maven build
+->Right click on CustomerStatementReport and Run As --> Maven build --> Goals --> clean compile assembly:single

 Step 4: